-- Inverter must be installed on a nonflammable wall without holes (so that nobody touches the inverter heat sink on the rear side, etc.).
-Mounting it to or near flammable material may cause a fire.

-• If the inverter has become faulty, the inverter power must be - switched OFF.
+- Inverter must be installed on a nonflammable wall without holes in it so that its components cannot be touched from behind.
+Mounting it to or near flammable material may cause a fire. - If the inverter becomes faulty, the inverter power must be switched OFF.
 A continuous flow of large current may cause a - Be sure to perform daily and periodic inspections as specified in the Instruction Manual.
-If a product is used without any inspection, a burst, breakage, or a fire may occur.
+There is a possibility of explosion, damage, or fire if this product is used without inspection.